Pay a Bill

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-The recent death of boxer champion Muhammad Ali and actress Patty Duke has raised questions and awareness about a common illness that kills nearly 260,000 Americans every year.
-But fewer than half of Americans have ever heard of this illness, according to a 2015 online survey.
+Sepsis is a common illness that kills nearly 260,000 Americans every year.
+But fewer than half of Americans have ever heard of this illness, according to an online survey.

 According to the Center for Disease Control and Prevention (CDC), sepsis is the body’s “overwhelming and life-threatening response” to an infection that can lead to organ failure or even death.
 While many people recover from sepsis, some survivors may experience life-changing complications.